 6.2 Operational aspects of registration authorities

-This recommendation describes the mechanism by which entities, who intend to act as certification and registration authorities for TSCA or RRA, to issue digital certificates to operators who can apply to the Director of the TSB to have a CA certificate issued.
-TSCA and RRA are collectively referred to as an RA.
+This recommendation describes the mechanism by which entities, who intend to act as certification and registration authorities for TSCA or RRA, can apply to the Director of the TSB to have a CA certificate issued.

 This recommendation does not distinguish between an application for a TSCA or RRA, other than in the detail that is required in Annex A.